Egypt Cultural Tours – Your Complete Guide to Heritage Adventures

 Saqqara: Pyramid Evolution Site

-Located 30 kilometers (19 miles) south of Cairo, Saqqara contains Egypt’s oldest pyramid – the Step Pyramid of Djoser, built around 2630 BCE.
-This site demonstrates pyramid architecture evolution from simple mastaba tombs to the geometric perfection achieved at Giza.
+Located approximately 30 kilometers (19 miles) south of Cairo, Saqqara contains Egypt’s oldest pyramid, the Step Pyramid of Djoser, designed by the architect and high priest Imhotep around 2670 BC.
+The site demonstrates pyramid architecture’s evolution from simple mastaba tombs to the geometric perfection later achieved at Giza, with neighboring Dahshur showing the experimental stage between the two through Sneferu’s Bent Pyramid and Red Pyramid.

 Recent archaeological work has revealed spectacular discoveries here.
 In 2020, archaeologists uncovered over 100 sealed sarcophagi, many containing perfectly preserved mummies with original wrappings intact.
 These findings provide fresh insights into burial practices spanning multiple Egyptian dynasties.